 There are not many books for kids specifically about the Sekani tribe.
 You may enjoy

 an excellent book for kids about the life of a contemporary Slavey girl.
 The Slavey culture is very similar to the Sekani culture.

 For older readers, we can recommend

 Tse-loh-ne: The People at the End of the Rocks,

 an interesting book about the Sekani culture and worldview.

 Younger kids might like The Girl Who Swam With The Fish,

 a picture book based on an Athabascan legend.

-You can also browse through our reading list of recommended books about Native American Indians in general.
+You can also browse through our reading list of recommended North American Indian books in general.